 You have many options for aligning objects both vertically and horizontally.
 Do the following:

-- Align Left: Align the left side of all objects with the left of the anchor object.
+- Align Left: Align the left side of all the objects with the left of the anchor object.

-- Align Center: Align the center of all objects with the vertical center of the anchor object.
+- Align Center: Align the center of all the objects with the vertical center of the anchor object.

-- Align Right: Align the right side of all objects with the right of the anchor object.
+- Align Right: Align the right side of all the objects with the right of the anchor object.

-- Align Middle: Align the center of all objects with the horizontal center of the anchor object.
+- Align Middle: Align the center of all the objects with the horizontal center of the anchor object.

-Aligning Objects to the Slide
+Aligning Objects to the Canvas

 Distributing Objects Evenly